uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 While there isn’t a generally accepted definition for race, the Census Bureau describes the [race categories included in census questionnaires](https://www.census.gov/topics/population/race/about.html#:~:text=the%20spaces%20provided.-,what%20is%20race%3F,-The%20data%20on) as reflecting “a social definition…not an attempt to define race biologically, anthropologically, or genetically.”

 The Office of Management and Budget (OMB) requires that five minimum categories of race and ethnicity are tracked when the data will be used for statistical, administrative, or compliance purposes: White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander.
-(For definitions, see [Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity](https://www.govinfo.gov/content/pkg/FR-1997-10-30/pdf/97-28653.pdf).

 OMB requires only two categories for data on ethnicity: Hispanic or Latino, and Not Hispanic or Latino.